 In the assessment table:

-The assessment as identified in the Course Outline is that required to be undertaken by an enrolled student, unless a variation as identified under 4.6 has been approved.
+7.2 The assessment as identified in the Course Outline is that required to be undertaken by an enrolled student, unless a variation as identified under section 7.6 has been approved.

-Goal: The goal of the task should explain why a student is doing the task and its purpose in the learning.
+Goal: The goal of the task explains why a student is doing the task and its purpose in the learning.

 Format: The format details how the product is to be presented, what the context is, what the student’s role is or who the anticipated audience is.
 It should also explain whether it is a group or individual task, the mode, the medium and the length/duration of the task.